Thread Sealant Types - Selection for Instrumentation Applications

 Using too much sealant, either tape or paste, can prevent mating threads from fully engaging, or a deep seated connection being made.
 This will prevent a leak tight seal.

-Tape that extends beyond the thread into the process make break free and form a foreign body which could constrict down stream equipment e.g. ports of needle valves etc. Likewise, excessive paste may be forced into the process during assebly of the connection giving rise to the same problem.
+Tape that extends beyond the thread into the process make break free and form a foreign body which could constrict down stream equipment e.g. ports of needle valves, some types of pressure gauge accessories etc. Likewise, excessive paste may be forced into the process during assebly of the connection giving rise to the same problem.

 Thread Seal Tape